The Zendesk API is supported by a dashboard in the Zendesk Support admin interface. The API dashboard lets you do the following tasks:

 The horizontal hourly scale is set to your local time, with the right-most mark the most recent hour.

-Get information about HTTP and URL targets that aren't working
+Getting information about HTTP and URL target failures